DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

 '''
   @brief Set the level polarity of the INT pin when the accelerometer sensor is triggered to wake up the motion interrupt.
   @param polarity:  the level signal of the sensor INT pin when the wake-up motion is triggered
   @n     GPIO.HIGH:  The initial signal of the pin is LOW.
 When an accelerometer wake-up motion occurs, the level signal of the INT pin will change to HIGH.
-Then the readINTStatus function needs to be called to clear the signal and restore the initial signal.
+  @n Then the readINTStatus function needs to be called to clear the signal and restore the initial signal.
   @n     GPIO.LOW:   The initial signal of the pin is HIGH.
 When an accelerometer wake-up motion occurs, the level signal of the INT pin will change to LOW.
-Then the readINTStatus function needs to be called to clear the signal and restore the initial signal.
+  @n Then the readINTStatus function needs to be called to clear the signal and restore the initial signal.
-  @n Note:  After triggering the accelerometer wake-up motion, if the read_int_status function is not called to clear the sign, the INT pin will always maintain the level polarity when the motion is triggered.
+  @n Note:  After triggering the accelerometer wake-up motion, if the read_int_status function is not called to clear the sign,
+  @n the INT pin will always maintain the level polarity when the motion is triggered.
 '''
 def set_int_pin_motion_trigger_polarity(self, polarity):